Blog

 N26 and DKB can be opened with just your passport and Anmeldung confirmation.
 Traditional banks (Sparkasse, Commerzbank) require an in-person visit.

-For tracking expenses, use Finanzguru (connects to German bank accounts, auto-categorizes spending) or MoneyControl (manual entry, works offline).
+For tracking expenses, use Finanzguru (connects to German bank accounts, auto-categorises spending) or MoneyControl (manual entry, works offline).
+For the full setup walkthrough, see our German bank account guide.

-International students on a student visa can work 140 full days or 280 half days per year without additional permits.
-The minimum wage in Germany is EUR 12.82/hour (2026).
+International students on a student visa can work 140 full days or 280 half days per year without additional permits (raised from 120/240 in March 2024 under the Skilled Immigration Act 2.0).
+The minimum wage in Germany is EUR 13.90/hour (2026).

 Where to find jobs: